pdrabik223/gewurzpfad/README.md

 ## Upgrade cards

 Every player get's upgrade 2 at the beginning of the agame, and there's also singular upgrade 3 card

+## Goal
+Create bare-bones engine for finding best solution in given position.

+In another project leverage this engine to create fully functional game UI with AI agents as oponents.